 A weighted vest is a piece of wearable fitness equipment designed to add extra resistance to your body during exercise or daily activities.
 The weight is evenly distributed throughout the vest to help avoid throwing off your balance.

 Most vests are adjustable, allowing you to increase or decrease the weight as needed.
 HERE is the vest I use.
-I have a 20lb vest but read below for how you should actually choose a vest (I am a rule breaker).
+I have a 20lb vest BUT … I don’t recommend it (more on that later).
+Read below for how you should actually choose a vest.

 Benefits of Wearing a Weighted Vest